sebastian9/Beowulf-Cluster-Matlab-Functions/README.md

 # Beowulf Cluster Matlab Interface

-Matlab HTTP interface with the RoR beowulf cluster, for the web application task manager check the Beowulf Cluster repo.
+Matlab HTTP interface with the RoR beowulf cluster, for the web application task manager and a general explanation of the system check the Beowulf Cluster repo.

 ## Usage